 The student's program of work, which is based on his/her research interests and proposed field research, is developed in consultation with the student's supervisor and the other members of the committee.
 Each student selects three tutorial subfields that intersect with the dissertation topic (e.g. anthropology of development, symbolic and semiotic anthropology, southeast Asia).
 A dissertation research proposal sets out the research problem, theoretical approach, forms of data collection and analysis, and hypothesized outcome of the research.

 The ideal time for completion of the PhD program is four to five years.
-The first academic year is devoted to the preparation of the research proposal which is submitted to the Department at the beginning of the second year, after completion of the courses required.
+The first academic year is devoted to the preparation of the research proposal which is submitted to the Department at the beginning of the second year.
 A language examination, normally French, must be passed before an oral examination of the research proposal.
 Fieldwork starts soon after, and the dissertation is submitted one year after the research is completed.

 It consists of preparation of bibliographic essays in three subfields of the discipline, a language examination, and preparation and defense of a research proposal.